All Collections

 What should I do if I have a niggle?

-1. Identify if anything has changed in your routine/training as this could be the root of the problem.
-Have you stoped strength work or stretching?
+1. Identify if anything has changed in your routine or training.
+This could be the root of the problem.
+Have you stopped strength work or stretching?
 Are you sleeping less or feeling more stressed?
+Have you introduced a new pair of running shoes to your shoe rotation?

-2. Try to rest more and spend less time loading the area (i.e. if you have a sore foot, reduce the time on your feet)
+2. Try to rest more and spend less time loading the area.
+For example, if you have a sore foot, reduce the time on your feet.
+This might mean taking a few days off from running or switching to a different sport to prevent your niggle from getting worse.

-4. Focus on supporting strength work to reduce the risk of the niggle reoccurring or becoming worse
+4. Don't ignore strength training.
+Focus on supporting strength work to reduce the risk of the niggle reoccurring or becoming worse.

-6. Be prepared to reduce your weekly mileage or the number of running days when returning to running
+6. If needed, reduce your weekly training volume.
+Be prepared to reduce your weekly mileage or the number of running days when returning to running.

 Is it more serious?
 Am I injured?